jyothsnatulagapu43-star/jyothsnatulagapu43-star/README.md

 **Computer Science Fundamentals:** `Data Structures and Algorithms` `Object-Oriented Programming`

-## ✨ Fun Facts
+## ✨ Personal Interests

-- 🎬 "The Pursuit of Happyness" & "The Internship" is my favorite movie.
+- 🎨 I love expressing creativity through **painting**.
-- 🍿 I prefer Hollywood movies over Bollywood.
+- 🎤 Singing is one of my favorite ways to relax and recharge.
-- 🧠 I enjoy absorbing knowledge from various sources, be it books, videos, conversations, tech talks, and real-world challenges.
+- 💃 I enjoy **dance** as a form of expression, energy, and joy.

 ## 📫 Contact